The Additional State Pension is an extra amount of money you could get on top of your basic State Pension if you’re:

 You may still be able to inherit Additional State Pension from your partner.

-You get the Additional State Pension automatically, unless you’ve contracted out of it.
+You get the Additional State Pension automatically if you’re eligible for it, unless you’ve contracted out of it.

 The Additional State Pension is paid with your basic State Pension.